 In 1997 the National Institutes of Health (NIH) acknowledged acupuncture as an effective therapy for a wide range of health conditions.
 More than 40 states have licensing and certification training for acupuncture practice, and most states now require a national examination.
 Today there are over 40 accredited acupuncture schools in the United States.

-Acupuncture & Massage College’s Masters of Oriental Medicine and Massage Therapy programs prepare graduates for careers as acupuncture physicians and massage therapists.
+Acupuncture and Massage College's Acupuncture Program prepare graduates for careers as acupuncture physicians and massage therapists.
 For program information call Joe Calareso at (305) 595-9500.